 |

-This project is exploring the use of type safe languages in writing an
+This project is exploring the use of type safe languages in writing or

-OS Kernel.
-The languages use an advanced type systems to prevent data misuse
+verifying device drivers.
+The languages use an advanced type systems to

 Formal languages developed in this project include